DylanPiercey/receptacle/README.md

 Immediately remove a key from the cache.

 ###`#expire(key, [ms=0])`
 Update the expire time for a key.
+You can also use any valid [ms](https://github.com/rauchg/ms.js) string for a timeout.

 ###`#clear()`
 Remove all keys from the cache.